-ND has not enacted meaningful patient safety reporting.
-62% of hospitals have adopted antibiotic stewardship.
-ND has not yet measured the extent of low-value care being provided.
+MI has not enacted meaningful patient safety reporting.
+88% of hospitals have adopted antibiotic stewardship.
+MI has not yet measured the extent of low-value care being provided.

-ND's use of low-value care is close to the national average.
-Ranked 16 out of 50 states, plus DC.
+MI's use of low-value care is close to the national average.
+Ranked 21 out of 50 states, plus DC.

-ND should consider using claims and EHR data to identify unecessary care and enacting a multistakeholder effort to reduce it.
+MI should consider using claims and EHR data to identify unecessary care and enact a multistakeholder effort to reduce it.

-EXTEND COVERAGE TO ALL RESIDENTS
+EXTEND J COVERAGE TO ALL RESIDENTS

 Medicaid coverage for childless adults extends to 138% of FPL.
-No immigrant populations can access state coverage options.
-ND uses reinsurance to reduce costs in the non-group market.
+Only some immigrants can access state coverage options (see back for details).

-7% of ND residents are uninsured.
-Ranked 20 out of 50 states, plus DC.
+MI is among the states with the least uninsured people, still 6% of MI residents are uninsured.
+Ranked 10 out of 50 states, plus DC.

-ND should consider coverage options for residents earning too much to qualify for Medicaid, like premium subsidies, a Basic Health Plan, Medicaid buy-in and a public option.
-Also, ND should consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP and adding affordability criteria to rate review.
+MI should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+MI should consider offering coverage options for legally residing immigrant children, undocumented children and adults, along with adding affordability criteria to rate review.

+MAKE

+OUT-OFPOCKET COSTS

-MAKE OUT-OF-POCKET COSTS AFFORDABLE
+AFFORDABLE

-0.6 of 10 Points
+4.6 of 10 Points

-ND has limited protections against shortterm, limited-duration health plans.
+MI has limited protections against shortterm, limited-duration health plans and comprehensive surprise medical bill protections.
+6.7 OUT 10 POINTS

-ND ranked well in terms of affordability burdens (5 out of 49 states, plus DC), but 9% of adults could not get needed medical care due to cost.
+12% of adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.

-ND should consider a suite of measures to ease consumer burdens, such as: stronger protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services.
+MI should consider a suite of measures to ease consumer burdens, such as stronger protections against short-term, limited-duration health plans and waiving or reducing cost-sharing for high-value services.